FT8 Decoder

 This is the magic case.
 If you're mid-activation — you've pressed Start on a POTA activation but not yet ended it — the Log button binds the contact straight to that activation folder.
 Because the contact lives in an activation folder, the QSO form locks the fields that define that folder, which means:

-This is the same behavior as tapping Add Contact on the activation folder from the Log tab — the decoder is just a different entry point into the same activation-aware logging flow.
+This uses the same activation-aware logging policy as tapping Add Contact on the activation folder from the Log tab.
 The park and date locks are the same ones you'll see when editing any contact in an activation folder.

 4. Multiple activations in progress → monthly Hunting folder

 If you have two or more activation folders open at the same time (e.g., a two-park rove where you started both before ending either), the decoder deliberately does not pick one for you.
-The contact goes into the monthly Hunting folder instead, and you'll see a note in the Auto-Log strip explaining what happened.
+The contact goes into the monthly Hunting folder instead.

 The reason: Hamtrax never guesses which activation a QSO belongs to.
 If the decoder auto-bound contacts to the wrong activation, the auto-organization promise — that activation folders only ever contain contacts from that park and that day — would break.
 Use the Log tab to add the contact to a specific activation by hand when you need to disambiguate.